 As a web exclusive, photos of both the WGSU station and members over the past fifty years are available in a slideshow.
 Photos include Professor Mike Saffran, '85, who is the current WGSU Faculty Advisor.

 SUNY Geneseo has a history of participating in this undergraduate conference, which is part of the meeting of the Eastern Communication Association.
-This year the Department was proud to see sixteen presentations by seventeen Geneseo students.
+In 2013, the Department was proud to see sixteen presentations by seventeen Geneseo students.

 WGSU music director Oliver Horowitz and three assistant music directors (Katy Boland, Nathan Kahn, and Tom Silva) are praised for WGSU 89.3 FM's diverse musical playlist.